Calabrese (band)

 Calabrese is an American rock band that is based out of Phoenix, Arizona.
-The band consists of three faux brothers; Bobby Calabrese on guitar and vocals, Jimmy Calabrese on bass and vocals, and Davey Calabrese on Drums.
+The band originally consisted of three "brothers"; bassist/vocalist Jimmy Calabrese, guitarist/vocalist Bobby Calabrese and drummer Davey Calabrese.
+In 2022 Jimmy left the band and was subsequently replaced by Argyle Goolsby, best known as the frontman of Blitzkid.
 Calabrese has been described as "Melodic, hook-laden, catchy, fun, Rock with a Punk attitude”.
 They have cited other bands such as the Damned, Alkaline Trio, Black Flag, Black Sabbath, Turbonegro, the Misfits, the Hives, White Zombie/Rob Zombie, AFI, Danzig, Type O Negative, and the Ramones as influences.

 History

 Origins

 The three “brothers” were originally raised in the rural town of Antioch, Illinois in a large family of Italian American heritage.
 Jimmy Calabrese, the oldest of the trio, developed a fascination with horror and fictional monsters at an early age through a friend.
 Jimmy recalled in his blog how after the violent suicide of a local boy, paranormal activity was witnessed and investigated by him and a group of friends via the use of a ouija board.
 Afterward, their house was supposedly haunted, plagued by a foul smell, and had a demonic figure appear in a door.
 The hauntings reportedly stopped after the family moved to Arizona.
 Through Jimmy, Bobby was introduced to punk rock, metal and rock and roll music.

 The two brothers both played bass and were separately active in a handful of local bands.
 In 2002, after completing film school at Columbia College, Jimmy decided the two should form their own band.
-Bobby switched to electric guitar and the two recruited the then sixteen-year-old Davey Calabrese, their youngest brother, to play drums.
+Bobby switched to guitar and the two recruited the then fourteen-year-old Davey Calabrese, their youngest brother, to play drums.

 On May 13, 2022 an announcement from Jimmy Calabrese stated he had left the band to retire.
+On 14 April 2024 the band announced that Argyle Goolsby was joining the band.